OCRtermaUI (CSS)TermaTypePechaForgeDictionaryFonts

 .tr-noto བཀྲ་ཤིས་བདེ་ལེགས།

-Built for Tibetan.
+Built for Tibetan script.

 See All Classes Read the Docs